SiAshbery/martian-robots/README.md

 - A Surface can have many Scents.
 - Scents mark the last position and orientation of a Robot before it was lost.
 - A scent prohibits a Robot from moving in the same direction as the robot that left it behind.
-- A Surface can contain many Robots, it also seems responsible that control should know about it's active robots too.
+- A Surface can contain many Robots, it also seems reasonable that control should know about it's active robots too.
-- Limits are imposed in terms of Maximum (coordinate) Value (50) and a Maximum instruction string length (100).
+- Limits are imposed in terms of a maximum coordinate value (50) and a maximum instruction string length (100).
-- The Coordinates all refer to the surface so it seems sensible that the Maximum (coordinate) Value should reside there.
+- The Coordinates all refer to the surface so it seems sensible that the maximum coordinate value should reside there.
-- Instructions are processed by Control so the Maximum Instruction Length should be there.
+- Instructions are processed by Control so the maximum Instruction Length should be there.
 - The last piece is the Output which updates the user as to the current Robot statuses.
 It would be tempting to let Control handle this but this seems like an extra responsibility.
 Instead I believe Control should have a renderer which handles the rendering of output.
 - For the sake of simplicity I'll render things to to STDOUT for this exercise since the brief explicity states that UI isn't the focus of this exercise.